 “I know.”
-She turned and unzipped her tent, and then came around and gave him a short hug.
-She gripped his arms and leaned her head in close.
+She turned and unzipped her tent, and then turned back and gave him a short hug.
+As she stepped away, she gripped his arms and lowered her head.
 “It’s okay, Steve.
 I know.
 Have a good night.”

 * * *

 The bright sun next day made the rain a dubious memory.
 Steve got up late.
-The tarp was down, the ground dry and dusty again.
+The tarp was put away, and the ground was dry and dusty again.
 He found Tina reading a book at the table, eyes cocked up now and then to watch the boys running through camp, but no one else was around.
 Distracted, she muttered that the men were fishing.
-“And,” she added with a hint of annoyance, “your mother has gone for a walk.”
+“And,” she added with a hint of annoyance, “your mother’s gone for a walk.”
 While Steve ate breakfast, his dad waddled up in his waders carrying two fat trout on a stick.
 “You should’ve gotten up,” he said.
-“There was a new hatch, and the fish were going crazy.”
+“There was a new mayfly hatch, and the fish were going crazy.”

 His dad stowed the trout in a cooler and went to the tent to change.
-A minute later, Tess came out of the trees blinking, her hair back in a ponytail, eyes puffy, and slightly red-rimmed, almost as if she’d been crying.
+A minute later, Tess came out of the trees blinking, her hair back in a ponytail, eyes puffy, and slightly red-rimmed, almost like she’d been crying during the night.
 Tina Harrison had hooked Jacob with one arm and now fought to get him out of a sweatshirt.
 He’d been running around camp after his older brother, and his cheeks were red and his bangs matted with sweat.
 “Sit still!” she said, then noticed Tess.
 “There are still some eggs and bacon.
 Help yourself.”

 “Coffee?”
 Tess asked.

 Tina sighed.
 “Okay.
 I think there’s some left in the pot next to the skillet.
 The mugs are washed on the table.
 Half-and-half’s in the cooler.”
-Tess got the food first and set it beside him, went back, got two mugs, dithered behind the stove where he couldn’t see, and then brought coffee out for both of them.
+Tess got the food first and set it beside him, went back, got two mugs, dithered behind the stove where he couldn’t see, and then brought coffee out for them both.